IGalat/tapper/docs/dev/plans.md

 27. Good docs, with sphinx/readthedocs/doctest
 28. Optimization: profile everything, make caching, active tracking, for window controller in particular

+Small change plans:

+Potential ideas:
+1. AHK-like Window of Useful Info (app name, pixel color, etc in real time)
+2. Helper function to show programmed hotkeys for this app/global.
+Add optional description to Tap, and show there?

 ## Limitations of the current design